cyrillkuettel/ecstatic-pilot/README.md

 └───shell: Running UNIX commands as root on the Android operating system.
 (Works on rooted phones.)
 │
 └───settings: Android Preferences
+│
+└───simple.bluetooth.terminal This sends commands to stop / start the engine.
+It essentially acts as a remote-control of a [ESP32](https://en.wikipedia.org/wiki/ESP32) microcontroller.

 ```

-- simple.bluetooth.terminal This sends commands to stop / start the engine.
-It essentially acts as a remote-control of a [ESP32](https://en.wikipedia.org/wiki/ESP32) microcontroller.
 # This project uses code from the following open-source projects: